aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/remove-duplicate-substrings/_index.md

 | 401  | Unauthorized                            | Authentication failed or token is missing/invalid.                                              |
 | 404  | Not Found                               | The specified workbook or resource could not be found.                                          |
 | 500  | Internal Server Error                   | An unexpected error occurred on the server side.                                                |

+**Rate‑Limit Note** – The API is subject to standard Aspose Cloud rate limits.
+Exceeding the allowed number of calls within a given time window will result in a `429 Too Many Requests` response.
+Refer to your account dashboard for specific limits.

 ## Where should we use the Remove Duplicate Substrings API?